 Congratulations!
 Bringing your newborn into the world is the most exciting thing you’ll ever experience.
 Most on our team are parents and we know how it feels.

 COUNT ON COPA TO SUPPORT YOU ALL THE WAY

+Before your baby is born, you’ll have a Newborn Patient Advocate at COPA assist you.
 If you give birth at St Charles Family Birthing Center in Bend, a COPA pediatrician will see you in the hospital and exam your newborn before you go home.
 Once you’re at home you can contact our 24/7 Pediatric Nurse Advice Line anytime, day or night, with any concern at all.

 YOUR BABY’S FIRST APPOINTMENT

 Your newborn’s first well-check appointment should be 2 – 4 days after birth, and again after 14 days.
 We’ll examine the baby, watch for milestones of development, and help you understand how to prepare for the first several months of care.